misingnoglic/misingnoglic.github.io/_posts/2017-11-06-python-for-interviews.markdown

 # Brief Overview of Coding Interviews

-If you're already well aquainted with coding interviews, you can skip this section.
+If you're already well acquainted with coding interviews, you can skip this section.
 If you haven't had the joy of interviewing for a software engineering job in the past few years though, I'll give you a brief overview.
 The basic idea is that either through some software, over the phone, or in person, your interviewer will give you a description of a problem that should be solved with code.
 For example, they might ask you given a list of people's schedules, to write code to select when the best meeting time is.
 Another example might be more abstract, such as given a list of numbers to return all the different orderings (or permutations) of those numbers.
-The point of this exersize is to see how you turn a real life problem into code, what kind of data structures you use to wrangle the data, what kind of algorithm you use to get the answer, how you can turn the algorithm into real code, and just generally seeing how you think and behave when working on a problem.
+The point of this exercise is to see how you turn a real life problem into code, what kind of data structures you use to wrangle the data, what kind of algorithm you use to get the answer, how you can turn the algorithm into real code, and just generally seeing how you think and behave when working on a problem.
 There is some debate into how useful/necessary they are (I'm personally of the opinion that they are useful), but that is not the topic of this post.
 Rather, they are a system that already exists, so I want to help you do these interviews the best you can.
 But... how can Python help?

 # Reason 1: Succinctness